BIOLOGY RESEARCH INTERNSHIPS & FELLOWSHIPS PROGRAM: 2014

 Cornell University has over 300 biology faculty with diverse research interests that range from molecular biology to ecosystem responses to global climate change.
 These faculty are primarily within the Departments of Molecular Biology and Genetics, Microbiology, Biomedical Sciences, Plant Biology, Entomology, Neurobiology and Behavior, and Ecology and Evolutionary Biology.
 However, additional appropriate faculty mentor/research-supervisors can be found in related departments (e.g. Natural Resources, Bioengineering, Psychology, etc).

 For students interested in BioRes Internships, any faculty member who is willing to be committed and involved in mentoring an Intern in his/her laboratory is appropriate as a research supervisor.
-Students who have not yet found a faculty mentor and research lab may apply and then work with the Program Director to explore research areas of interest and identify an appropriate faculty mentor.
+Students who have not yet found a faculty mentor and research lab may apply and then work with the program staff to explore research areas of interest and identify an appropriate faculty mentor.

 PROGRAM DETAILS: SUMMER BIOLOGY RESEARCH INTERNSHIPS